16u/18u Rules/Format

 ●

-Bracket games are official after 2½ innings if the home team is ahead.
+Bracket games are official after 1½ innings if the home team leads.
+Otherwise, after 2 innings the winner is determined by the last full inning score.

 ●